4 Good Reasons to Become an Electrician

 Canadians are always going to need electricity.
 And the demand for it will keep rising as the nation's population increases and its towns and cities grow.
 New homes and offices will need wiring.
 Renovation projects will need improved electrical systems.
 And industrial and energy companies will need workers to help carry out major expansion plans.

-Just consider the simple fact that, between 2011 and 2020, more job openings in the electrical trade are expected to be available than job seekers who can fill them.* In fact, a labour market study from 2011 concluded that 45,000 new workers in this field would be needed over the following five years.**
+Just consider the simple fact that, between 2015 and 2024, more job openings in the electrical trade are expected to be available than job seekers who can fill them.* In fact, a labour market study from 2011 concluded that 45,000 new workers in this field would be needed over the following five years.** Just in BC alone, approximately 7,230 electricians will be in demand over the course of the next decade.†

 It's a trend that's expected to continue well into the future as power utilities and related companies try to keep pace with energy demand.
 For example, it's estimated that, by 2030, the total capital investment required for upgrades and expansion in the electricity sector would equal about $347.5 billion.****